microsoft/code-challenges/Labs/Azure Search/hands-on-lab.md

 api-key: [admin key]
 ```

+Azure Search Autocomplete has three modes of autocomplete.

+- `oneTerm` - Only the last term is used when creating a suggestion.
+- `twoTerms` - Two terms will be suggested.
+- `oneTermWithContext` - If contains more than one term in the query, the last two terms (the last term can be partial) occur togeather in the document.

 ### Part Two

+The Azure Search Synonyms API is also currently in preview and it is implemented in the preview Azure Search .NET SDK.

 As part of the index we have uploaded the following set of synonyms to our Azure Search instance.